prestodb/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

     ``accuracy`` must be a value greater than zero and less than one, and it must be constant for all input rows.

+.. function:: approx_truncated_mean(x, lower_quantile, upper_quantile) -> double or real

+    Returns the approximate truncated mean for input values of ``x`` which fall in the quantile range bounded by ``lower_quantile`` and ``upper_quantile``.
+    The quantile arguments must be between zero and one and must be constant for all input rows.
+Returns a double if x is long or double, or a real if x is real.

+.. function:: approx_truncated_mean(x, w, lower_quantile, upper_quantile) -> double or real

+    Returns the approximate truncated mean for input values of ``x`` which fall in the quantile range bounded by ``lower_quantile`` and ``upper_quantile``, using the per-item weight ``w``.
+The weight must be an integer value of at least one.
+It is effectively a replication count for the value ``x``.
+The quantile arguments must be between zero and one and must be constant for all input rows.
+Returns a double if x is long or double, or a real if x is real.

+.. function:: approx_truncated_mean(x, w, lower_quantile, upper_quantile, accuracy) -> double or real

+    Returns the approximate truncated mean for input values of ``x`` which fall in the quantile range bounded by ``lower_quantile`` and ``upper_quantile``, using the per-item weight ``w``, with a maximum quantile rank error of ``accuracy``.
+The weight must be an integer value of at least one.
+It is effectively a replication count for the value ``x``.
+The quantile arguments must be between zero and one and must be constant for all input rows.
+    ``accuracy`` must be a value greater than zero and less than one, and it must be constant for all input rows.
+Returns a double if x is long or double, or a real if x is real.

 .. function:: approx_set(x) -> HyperLogLog
     :noindex: